 If you didn't know children's books before, you'll fall in love with them now.
 Many are written with both parent and child in mind.
 They entertain while they educate.
 Babies love to be read to, and it's never too early to start with yours.

 Tip: Reading aloud will help your baby recognize words when they're older.

 You'll Make Mistakes

 Maybe in a perfect world there are perfect parents.
 In the real world, the general rule is: Do what works.
-If your child's too old for a pacifier but it helps her sleep, you'll want to go along with it.
-Let yourself off the hook -- it won't hurt her.
+If your child's too old for a pacifier but it helps them sleep, you'll want to go along with it.
+Let yourself off the hook -- it won't hurt them.

 Tip: When in doubt, ask your pediatrician.

 You Become a Judge